rubygarage/rubygarage.github.com/slides/graphql.markdown

 ### Schema validation errors

-#### If you try to send an invalid request to the server, such as a request with a field that doesn’t exist, you’ll already get a pretty good error message back.
-For example:
+#### Because GraphQL is strongly typed, it performs **validation of all queries before executing** them.
+If an incoming query is invalid, it isn’t executed.
+Instead, a response is sent back with "errors":

 ```graphql
   query {